 The set of test worlds we've used in [4] has been selected so as the worlds are maximally natural and comprehensible.
 The objective is not to encumber the device and make it understand incomprehensible worlds; on the contrary -- we are trying to make things easier for it by making the worlds maximally natural and comprehensible.

-One of the problems in [4] is that all moves in it are correct, i.e. the device we've defined in [4] has not idea what an incorrect move is and would not be able to cope in a world in which some of the moves are incorrect ones.
+One of the problems of article [4] is that there all moves are correct, i.e. the device we've defined in [4] has no idea what an incorrect move is and would not be able to cope in a world in which some of the moves are incorrect ones.
 It would be nice if we could adjust the definition in [4] so that it allows worlds with incorrect moves.
 What is more, by adding the incorrect moves, the worlds would we've chosen for test worlds would become more natural and comprehensible.

-Yet another problem in [4] represents the worlds that get into deadlock.
-If the world is generated by an arbitrary Turing machine, this machine could find itself in deadlock at a given moment.
+One problem in [4] are the worlds that may get into a deadlock.
+If the world is generated by an arbitrary Turing machine, this machine could at some point find itself in deadlock.
 The problems here are two: how do we know that the machine is in deadlock and what shall we do once we know it.
-The first problem in [4] is solved in simple way: if the machine does not come up with a result in 800 steps, we shall consider that it is in deadlock.
-We will not change the solution of the first problem, but we shall change the solution of the second one.
+The first problem in [4] is solved in a simple way: if the machine does not come up with a result in 800 steps, we shall consider that it is in a deadlock.
+We will not change the solution of the first problem, but we shall alter the solution of the second one.

-In [4], when the Turing machine is in deadlock we shut if off and restart it, i.e. we are saving what has been recorded on the tape, but we are changing its internal state so that its next state is the initial one.
-This solution is no good.
+In [4], when the Turing machine is in deadlock we stop it and restart it, i.e. we are saving what has been recorded on the tape, but we are changing its internal state so that its next state is the initial one.
+However this is not a good solution.
 It is like unplugging your PC out of the socket without taking care of what is to remain saved on the hard disk drive.
 An attitude like this towards your PC could make its behavior rather complicated and unpredictable.
 By shutting-off the deadlocking program we are unduly making the world it generates more complicated.
-It would be better if once we've stopped it we say to the device that this move has been incorrect and reboot the machine by recovering the information recorded on its tape to the moment the machine started working on that incorrect move.
+It would be better if once we've stopped it we say to the device that this move has been incorrect and reboot the machine by recovering the information recorded on its tape up to the moment the machine started working on that incorrect move.
 Thus, the fact that we've made an incorrect move would not have an impact on the future in the respective world.
 Thus, the world generated by the machine would be much more natural and comprehensible.